Skip to content

 The GDC Steering Group

-The Steering Group provides strategic oversight and direction for the Coalition.
+The Steering Group provides strategic leadership and guidance for the Global Democracy Coalition.
 It is composed of eight partner organizations, including a permanent seat for the Secretariat.
-Steering Group members prepare for and attend regular meetings, provide strategic oversight, lead working groups, initiate collaborations, and support resource mobilization.
-They are instrumental in advancing the Coalition’s mission and ensuring it meets its administrative and financial responsibilities.
+The Steering Group helps shape the Coalition’s direction and priorities.
+Members meet regularly to provide oversight, lead working groups, initiate cross-partner collaborations, and support resource mobilization efforts.
+They also play a key role in ensuring the Coalition meets its strategic, administrative, and financial responsibilities.
+Through their commitment and leadership, the Steering Group helps keep the Coalition focused, accountable, and aligned with its mission.

 Afrobarometer is a pan-African, non-partisan research network that conducts public attitude surveys on democracy, governance, economic conditions, and related issues in more than 35 countries in Africa.
 It is a network of researchers who do scientific citizen-attitude surveys aimed at ensuring that people’s views inform the decisions of policy-makers, academics, activists and others.
 The project was launched in 1999 by three African professors, and now covers 35 countries.
 The network is managed by the Center for Democratic Development in Ghana, the Institute for Development studies at the University of Nairobi, Institute for Justice and Reconciliation.